 (Or an empty screen with no-one in the Teams call!)

 With the best of intentions, you have failed to consider the different needs, motivations and experiences of your audience.

-- Sam was on holiday and when he came back he had 150 emails – the all staffer was not at the top of his priority list.
+- Soraya was on holiday and when she came back she had 150 emails – the all staffer was not at the top of his priority list.

 - Jay misunderstood the message about campaigning and is now worried that he will lose his job when the youth club closes.

 - Mo read the email and thought that strategy was something that didn’t apply to his frontline fundraising job, so didn’t think the event was relevant to him.